No booking fees on the app

 How much does it cost for a train from Reading to Canary Wharf (Elizabeth line)?

-What is the best way to travel from Reading to Canary Wharf (Elizabeth line) by train?
+How do I find the best train route from Reading to Canary Wharf (Elizabeth line)?

 What is the fastest train from Reading to Canary Wharf (Elizabeth line)?